CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Note: currently, when using the Torque job queue manager, the pipeline will always stop on errors regardless of the ``StopOnSampleError`` parameter setting.

-When errors stop the execution of the pipeline on Grid Engine or Torque, other non-failing jobs in progress will continue until complete.
+When errors stop the execution of the pipeline on a High Performance Computing cluster, other non-failing jobs in progress will continue until complete.
 However, subsequent job steps will not execute and instead will remain in the queue.
 On Grid Engine, the ``qstat`` command will show output like the following::